gonzalo-bulnes/securedrop-docs/docs/development/translations.rst

 If you think a translation can be improved, please don't run roughshod over another translator's work.
-Make a suggestion or comment first, to allow discussion before saving your changes.
+Make a suggestion or comment first, to allow for discussion before saving your changes.

 Exceptions to this policy would be:

-- Obvious errors in spelling, grammar, or punctuation.
+- Obvious errors in spelling, grammar, or punctuation

 - A string in our interface that is supposed to match another project.
 For example, we include instructions for adjusting Tor